Most "preferences" we defend aren't real preferences. They're conclusions we jumped to before we actually tried something. This creates a few traps:

 A distinction has to be made about opinions that are 'refined' through experience: that is judgment.
 Judgment is expensive.
 It is earned through contact with reality: trial, error, and revision.

-• You sample less, which means fewer chances to discover fit, leverage, or upside.
+- You sample less from reality, which means you get fewer chances to discover fit, leverage, or upside.

 We do not pause-and-reflect because opinion is socially cheaper than exploration.

 Social settings reward immediacy.
 Silence reads as ignorance, and hesitation reads as weakness.
 So we opine early.
-We inflate the cost it takes to actually gather reasonable amount of information or exposure to the thing.
+We overestimate the cost it takes to actually gather reasonable amount of information or exposure to a thing.
 Some may find themselves filling those experience gaps with identity narratives: “I don’t do X”, “I prefer Y”.

 In practice, it takes far less effort to learn 'just enough' about what is being asked of, and then build an opinion on it, or, to empathize with contrasting viewpoints of your peers about something.